umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

 versionFrom: 7.0.0
 versionTo: 9.0.0
-meta.Title: "Umbraco Forms custom markup" meta.Description: "With Umbraco Forms it's possible to customize the outputted markup of a form, which means you have complete control over what Forms will output."
+meta.Title: "Umbraco Forms custom markup" meta.Description: "With Umbraco Forms it's possible to customize the outputted markup of a Form, which means you have complete control over what Forms will output."
 ---

 # Custom Markup